 Be a leader in developing transdisciplinary solutions to ecological and human problems affected by social, economic, political, climate and environmental changes.

 Research and development expenditures, or funds spent to conduct research, are the most frequently cited and consistent data for comparing research levels among colleges and universities.
-This data is reported annually through the NSF Higher Education Research and Development survey and is an important measure of growth.
+This data is reported annually through the National Science Foundation Higher Education Research and Development, or HERD, survey.

 The number of proposals submitted — as well as the size and scope of resulting awards — is a leading indicator of future research expenditures.
 While the number of submissions was down for FY2021-22, the proposals submitted were significantly larger in value.

 MSU is forging new partnerships with business and industry that spur innovation and enhance economic development.
 The university will increase and diversify sources of research support.

 MSU is investing in the Climate Change Research Support Program, new in 2022.
 This important funding mechanism supports promising new initiatives in key areas of research, scholarship and multidisciplinary collaboration in response to the global climate crisis.
 The program currently funds 12 research projects and five proposals for research team development, all in areas where MSU has unique capabilities and expertise to tackle multidimensional problems.

 MSU is growing health care research.
 The consolidation of Henry Ford Health with MSU Health Sciences research operations has resulted in more than 100 Henry Ford faculty receiving appointments in MSU departments, giving them access to university research resources and collaborative opportunities.
 The HFH + MSU Health Sciences joint research entity has been formed, and both MSU and Henry Ford faculty are now submitting new grant proposals, which are credited to MSU, growing our portfolio.
 More than 130 proposals have been submitted to date, focusing first on proposals to the National Institutes of Health, with submissions to other agencies to be phased in over the next year.